brettkromkamp/contextualise/README.md

     $ export FLASK_ENV=development
     $ flask run

-You should see something similar to the following in the terminal:
+This will start the Flask development server on port 5000 &mdash; you should see something similar to the following in the terminal:

-    * Serving Flask app "contextualise" (lazy loading)
+    * Serving Flask app 'contextualise' (lazy loading)
-    * Environment: development
+    * Environment: production
+      WARNING: This is a development server.
+Do not use it in a production deployment.
+      Use a production WSGI server instead.
-    * Debug mode: on
+    * Debug mode: off
+    [2022-02-15 18:36:03,152] INFO in __init__: Contextualise startup
     * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
-    * Restarting with stat
-    * Debugger is active!
-    * Debugger PIN: 521-258-444

-Opening the browser and navigating to ``http://127.0.0.1:5000/`` should result in showing something similar to the application's *Welcome* page.
+Opening the browser and navigating to ``http://127.0.0.1:5000/`` should result in showing the application's *Welcome* page.

 **The Contextualise Welcome page**